-The student housing on the second-fourth floors will include a mix of studio and doubles as well as six accessible units.
-BW also will relocate the campus bookstore from the lower level of the Strosacker Hall student union to the ground floor of the new development and will include a Starbucks Coffee in the space.
+The student housing on the second-fourth floors will include a mix of studios and doubles as well as six accessible units.
+BW will also relocate the campus bookstore from the lower level of the Strosacker Hall student union to the ground floor of the new development and will include a Starbucks Coffee in the space.
 DiGeronimo Companies will announce additional commercial tenants at a later date.

 “BW is excited to be part of a creative development that is good for the University and good for the City of Berea,” said BW President Robert C. Helmer.
 “This novel collaboration will expand the attractive, contemporary housing options available to BW students and, at the same time, provide vibrant economic development for downtown Berea.”

 “This innovative project supports the city’s long standing economic development goal to create more residential and commercial synergy in our downtown core,” said Berea Mayor Cyril Kleem.
 “Our Master Plan calls for BW to be a bigger part of downtown Berea to encourage more students and families to patronize our businesses.”

 Kevin DiGeronimo, Principal at the DiGeronimo Companies, said that he has been working on this vision for bringing an active mix of student housing and retail uses to the BW campus and City of Berea for more than three years.
 “I am excited about breaking ground on this development and committed to delivering a project that the Berea community will be proud of,” DiGeronimo said.
 “At every step of this process, Baldwin Wallace and the City of Berea have been extraordinarily helpful, challenging us when needed while working to create a collaborative win for all.”